Mabast1/Dashboard/README.md

 The purpose of this porject was simply to experiement with the SyncFusion ej2 components with React utilizing Tailwind CSS framework to create a dashboard with all of my favorite components put together, I have used the Schedule (Calendar), Kanban, ColorPicker, RichTextEditor, and a few chart components.
 Now I can easily say I am in love with it and here is why:

 - I think developers time should be focused on creating something amazing.
-A project that solves a problem and helps others and not to try rebuilding the wheel. and Syncfusion components are a great help in accomplishing just that.
+A project that solves a problem and helps others and not to try reinvent the wheel.
+Syncfusion components are a great help in accomplishing just that.
 - Simplicity is key when you adpot a new technology, and I can not ask for it to be any simpler than importing components and rendering it.
 - Customizability, highly customizable from styling to creating new features for specific components.
 - Great Documentation, almost every senario is covered somewhere somehow within SyncFusion's documentation.